maoxiao/MeshSimplification/README.md

 ----------

 ###With UI
-The load program of this version is complied on OS X 10.9.
+The load program (opengl) of this version is complied on OS X 10.9.

 So try to run the program on OS X operating system.